2016 Advent Coloring Pages - 8.5x11

 - Inclusive Language: We strive to create all of our resources here at Illustrated Children's Ministry using inclusive language.
 We don't do this just to be politically correct, but because we believe it's important theologically to not continue to use only masculine and patriarchal language for a God who surpasses all of those categories.

-Each coloring sheet corresponds to a different set of characters from the birth story and includes a different name from Isaiah 9:6 (with all of the names being wrapped around the candle in the fifth sheet).
-I'll share a bit more about each sheet below, but first, we think a brief theological note from Walter Brueggemann's newest book Names for the Messiah might be helpful:
+Each coloring page corresponds to a different set of characters from the birth story and includes a different name from Isaiah 9:6 (with all of the names being wrapped around the candle in the fifth page).
+I'll share a bit more about each page below, but first, we think a brief theological note from Walter Brueggemann's newest book Names for the Messiah might be helpful:

 "Christian have claimed from their beginnings that Jesus was the Messiah foretold in the Hebrew Scriptures...Jesus did not replace or deny the expectations of a messiah previously told.
 He fulfilled them...Isaiah 9:2-7 is a well-known oracle, a divine utterance...that uses four royal titles...As we ponder the use of those titles with reference to Christmas and the birth of Jesus, two things become clear.
 First, in the witness to Jesus by the early Christians in the New Testament, they relied heavily on Old Testament 'anticipations' of the coming Messiah.
 But second, Jesus did not fit those 'anticipations' very well, such that a good deal of interpretive imagination was required in order to negotiate the connection between the anticipation and the actual bodily, historical reality of Jesus.